 So, I’ve done dozens of afterschool / homeschool Shakespeare for Kids programs.
 As well as I’ve seen my plays performed all around the world.
 And one thing is VERY clear – these kids are creative!
 I want to pass on one piece of information that’s critical to anyone directing one of my plays: Let the kids harness their creativity, it will AMAZE you!
 Earlier today, at a rehearsal, I had one of my kids playing Hamlet say his line a about Yorick as “Yo-rick, who was this guy, a rapper?”
 It was impromptu, but hilarious!

 I just finished a five-week afterschool program doing Hamlet for Kids the melodramatic version.
 So, I thought I would list a few pointers to make this particular class more fun and melodramatic for you and your kids.

 First of all, the funniest part of the entire play is the last scene, everybody dies onstage, every kid LOVES to die on stage melodramatically!
 Focus on having fun and getting this scene dialed in.
-It allows your play to … Continue reading
+It allows your … Continue reading

 This Shakespeare lesson plan is designed for grades 3rd – 9th – (Just an hour a week – it’s easy!)

 Over the next few paragraphs I am going to give you the simple formula for using my Shakespeare for Kids books to introduce the Bard to your kids.
 We will do it in a way that will ensure they will LOVE him for the rest of their lives. … Continue reading